This is a sample case study that may be used on the Professional Cloud Architect

 exam.
 It describes a fictitious business and solution concept to

 provide additional context to exam questions.

 TerramEarth Case Study

-TerramEarth manufactures heavy equipment for the mining and agricultural
+TerramEarth manufactures heavy equipment for the mining and agricultural industries.

-mission is to build products that make their customers more productive.
+build products that make their customers more productive.

 There are 20 million TerramEarth vehicles in operation that collect 120 fields of

 data per second.
 Data is stored locally on the vehicle and can be accessed for

 analysis when a vehicle is serviced.
 The data is downloaded via a maintenance port.

 This same port can be used to adjust operational parameters, allowing the vehicles